JibbSmart/JoyShockMapper/README.md

 A button can be chorded with multiple other buttons.
 In this case, the latest chord takes precedence over previous chords.
 This can be understood as a stack of layers being put on top of the binding each time a chord is pressed, where only the top one is active.
 Notice that you don't need to have NONE as a binding.
 The chord binding could very well be bound to a button that brings up a weapon wheel for example.

 #### 1.5 Double Press
 You can also assign the double press of a button to a different binding.
-Double press notation is the same as chorded button notation, except the button is chorded with iteself.
-It supports taps and holds like all previous entries.
+Double press notation is the same as chorded button notation, except the button is chorded with itself.
+It supports taps & holds and modifiers like all previous entries.

 ```
 N = SCROLLDOWN # Cycle weapon